jeancroy/fuzz-aldrin-plus/README.md

 - skip `A[i]` (move left, copy score)
 - skip `B[j]` (move down, copy score)

-We don't know which one of these 3 is the best move until we reach the end, so we record the score of the best move so far.
-The last cell contain the score of the best alignment.
+We do not know which one of these 3 is the best move until we reach the end, so we record the score of the best move so far.
+The last cell contains the score of the best alignment.
 If we want to output that alignment we need to rebuild it backward from the last cell.

 ````
     s u r g e r y